Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 Step 3: Configure Repository Settings
 You will need to make several decisions:

-Repository Name → Choose a meaningful name that reflects your project (e.g., Todo-App).
+Repository Name :Choose a meaningful name that reflects your project (e.g., Todo-App).
-Description (Optional) → Add a short summary of the project’s purpose.
+Description  : Add a short summary of the project’s purpose.
-Public or Private → Decide whether the repository should be public (accessible to everyone) or private (restricted to selected users).
+Public or Private : Decide whether the repository should be public meaning it is accessible to everyone or private meaning it is restricted to selected users.
-Initialize with a README → This file contains an introduction to your project and is useful for documentation.
+Initialize with a README : This file contains an introduction to your project and is useful for documentation.
-Add .gitignore (Optional) → Choose a .gitignore template based on the language (e.g., Python, Node.js) to ignore unnecessary files.
+Add .gitignore  : Choose a .gitignore template based on the language  to ignore unnecessary files.
-Choose a License (Optional) → If the project is open-source, select a license (e.g., MIT, Apache 2.0).
+Choose a License  : If the project is open-source, select a license (e.g., MIT, Apache 2.0).

 Step 4: Create the Repository
 Click "Create repository" to finalize the setup.